dougeby/IntuneDocs/intune-classic/Troubleshoot/how-to-get-support-for-microsoft-intune.md

 	Choose **Next** to continue.
 5. Provide **Contact information** for this support request.
 Microsoft support uses this information to contact you.
 6. Choose **Create** to submit your support request.

+>[!IMPORTANT]
+>If you have a billing or subscription question, you can open a case to get support through the [Office Admin Center](https://portal.office.com/Support/SupportEntry.aspx).

 ## Additional resources
 - [Contact assisted phone support for Microsoft Intune](contact-assisted-phone-support-for-microsoft-intune.md)